filecoin-project/go-fil-markets/retrievalmarket/README.md

  will be made.
 1. Implement the [required APIs](#Node_API_Implementation).
-1. [Construct a RetrievalClient](#Construct_a_RetrievalClient) in your node's startup, if your node will be a client
+1. [Construct a RetrievalClient](#Construct_a_RetrievalClient) in your node's startup, if your node will be a client.
 1. [Construct a RetrievalProvider](#Construct_a_RetrievalProvider) in your node's startup, if your node will be a provider.
 If setting up a RetrievalProvider, call its `Start` function it in the appropriate place, and its